lyckantropen/moonlight_hdr_launcher/README.md

 * Forces setting the current directory to the install location.
 * Creates the `moonlight_hdr_launcher_log.txt` log file.
 * Looks for the `moonlight_hdr_launcher.ini` configuration file.
+* Creates a dummy window to please GameStream when ending the session.
 * Optionally attempts to enable HDR on all connected monitors with HDR support if both `options.toggle_hdr` and `options.wait_on_process` are set to non-zero (doing so when not waiting for the process to finish would disable HDR